shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 Mudrich whimpered and went off into the woods to find the stick.

-Coach Ynndor had Ersatzica doing a lot more exercises and pushed her to the point of exhaustion.
+Coach Ynndor ordered Ersatzica to do a lot more exercises and pushed her to the point of exhaustion.
 At the end of the hour, Ersatzica checked her scar again.
 It felt like someone ripping open a plushed animal.
 But so far, there was no blood.

 "Morning training complete!"
 Coach Ynndor howled.
 "Done!"